spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ### 10.2.2 Intent

-Provide the actual text as found in the package or file for a license that is not on the SPDX License List.
+Provide the actual text as found in the package, file or snippet for a license that is not on the SPDX License List.

 ### 10.2.3 Examples